racket/racket/collects/tests/racket/benchmarks/common/README.txt

-To run a benchmark, assuming you have `mzscheme' in your path:
+To run a benchmark, assuming you have `racket' in your path:
- ./auto.ss <impl-or-benchmark> ...
+ ./auto.rkt <impl-or-benchmark> ...
-where <impl-or-benchmark> names an implementation as one of mzscheme bigloo chicken gambit
+where <impl-or-benchmark> names an implementation as one of racket bigloo chicken gambit